trchudley/glacier-strain-tools/README.md

 ## Python functions

-It is preferable to use this tool as an imported Python module. `strain_tools` can be installed from the top-level directory via `python setup.py install`.
-Following installation, it can be used in combination with arrays of _x_ and _y_ velocities within a Python script:
+It is preferable to use this tool as an imported Python module. `strain_tools` can be installed from the top-level directory via `pip install .`.
+Following installation, it can be used in combination with numpy arrays of _x_ and _y_ velocities within a Python script:

 ```
 import rasterio as rs